 Just after milking, a cow’s milk is cooled and stored in a stainless steel bulk tank at a temperature between 0 and 4°C to reduce bacterial growth.
 Every 2 days, a milk truck arrives at the farm to collect the milk.
 Before onloading, the milk is sampled, and its safety and quality are verified by the milk truck driver, a qualified milk grader.
 It’s kept at a temperature under 4°C until the milk arrives at the processing plant.
-It’s tested once more before unloading to ensure it meets standards for quality and food safety, and is clear of antibiotics or other inhibitors.
+It’s tested before unloading to ensure it meets standards for quality and food safety, and that it is clear of antibiotics or other inhibitors.
 Only then will the milk be pasteurized and entered into the production line to become one of the Canadian dairy products we know and love.

 Keeping standards high